 The economy gets a further boost today (Friday, August 29th) with the announcement of 46 new jobs created by Irish electricity provider PINERGY in association with sales management company DSM.

 The new jobs are in the area of sales and will be based in DSM’s offices in Tipperary town and across counties Limerick and Tipperary.

-PINERGY is an Irish-owned, pay as you go energy company that provides households with a ‘no more bills’ solution to their electricity utility with the PINERGY Smart Meter.
+PINERGY is an Irish-owned, pay as you go electricity company that provides households with a ‘no more bills’ solution to their electricity utility with the PINERGY Smart Meter.

 DSM is an Irish-owned sales management firm that provides sales, business development, sales management and brand recognition services to clients across Ireland.

 Speaking at the launch today in DSM’s offices in Tipperary town, PINERGY chief executive Enda Gunnell said: “We are delighted to announce the creation of 46 new jobs today.
 Pinergy’s expansion shows that Irish consumers are voting to take control of their electricity costs and are choosing to say goodbye to big bills.
 We are confident that there will be more new jobs created as PINERGY’s expansion continues.”